Proportional Participatory Budgeting with Additive Utilities: Introduction

 \subsubsection{Our approach: Generalize concepts from multi-winner voting}

 Both our proportionality axiom and our voting rule are generalizations of concepts that have been introduced in the literature on multi-winner voting \citep{FSST-trends}.
 That literature can be seen as handling a special case of PB, where all projects cost the same amount of money.
 This is often called the \emph{unit cost assumption}.
 Under this assumption, the problem is equivalent to selecting a committee of a specified size $k$.
-It turns out that the unit cost assumption substantially simplified the conceptual difficulties involved.

-Much of the relevant literature studies rules that work with \emph{approval ballots}, where voters are allowed to approve or disapprove each project.
-In the main part of the paper, we will allow any additive valuations (not just 0/1), which is more expressive.
-Indeed, the proportionality axioms and voting rules that we introduce all work for general additive valuations.
-This is notable, since allowing additive valuations introduces significant conceptual difficulty.
-Most prominent multi-winner voting rules seem to not naturally extend to additive valuations (or at least not gracefully).
-However, to make it easier to compare our results to the literature, let us for now focus just on approval-based rules.
+Much of the relevant literature studies rules that work with \emph{approval ballots} \citep{lackner2022book}, where voters are allowed to approve or disapprove each project.
+Approvals are interpreted as follows: a voter's utility of an outcome set $W$ of projects is the number of projects in $W$ that the voter has approved.
+In the following, we will relax these two assumptions (approvals, unit costs) one after the other: first we consider generalizing approval-based rules beyond the unit cost case, and then we will move to \emph{additive valuations} which allow voters to specify utilities beyond just 0 and 1.